cy6erskunk/q-n-a/docs/Technical_rules.md

 t.123

-During or after a bout , even if the fencer has already left the piste, any act against the spirit of sportsmanship such as violently or dangerously throwing one’s mask or any other piece of equipment will be penalised as specified in article t.169 (c.f. t.108.1, 2 and t.109), for the offences of the 4th group .FIE
+During or after a bout , even if the fencer has already left the piste, any act against the spirit of sportsmanship such as violently or dangerously throwing one’s mask or any other piece of equipment will be penalised as specified in article t.169 (c.f. t.108.1, 2 and t.109), for the offences of the 4th group .

-40

-November 2023

 Unwillingness to fight (Non-combativity)